Here is a step by step guide to importing your data into Shareworks Startup. It’s similar to using a spreadsheet, only more powerful.

 Step 6: Shareholders

-Click on the “Shareholders” step at the bottom of the screen.
+Click on the “Shareholder Info” step at the bottom of the screen.
 Here is where you can easily add information about all your shareholders.
 You’ll notice that the sheet is already populated with the shareholders you’ve issued shares to in the previous steps.

 This step is optional, but if you plan on inviting shareholders to view their shares or are performing a stock expense report, you’ll want to fill out things like email address, shareholder type, and department.